 How will these options affect your credit?
 An IRS installment plan won’t be reported to the credit reporting agencies, but if you owe $10,000 or more, the IRS may file a Notice of Tax Lien, which is considered very negative and will likely result in lower credit scores.
 You may be able to get the tax lien removed while you are repaying your tax debt though; you’ll use IRS Form 12277 to request the removal.
 If successful, your credit scores should bounce back.
 Personal loans, credit cards and home equity lines of credit can also affect your credit scores depending on the amount you borrow and how the new debt affects your debt usage ratio and/or mix of credit.
 Paid on time, these loans may even help your credit scores over time.
-You can get a free credit report summary, updated monthly, at Credit.com to see where you stand.
+You can get a free credit report summary, updated every 14 days, at Credit.com to see where you stand.

 More Money-Saving Reads: